top of page

 coming soon

-On a very loud moving train, Lizaveta and Diana approached our team during a meal break, curious about all the radio gear that we had.
-They told us about the work they are doing globally to tell the world about real life in Ukraine.
+On a very loud moving train, Lizaveta and Diana approached our team during a meal break, curious about all our radio gear.
+They told us about the work they are doing globally to tell the world about life in Ukraine.
 In this episode, they talk about traveling to other parts of Europe to help improve the lives of young people in Ukraine.

 New Episodes Each Week